JeremyLikness/usda-microservice/README.md

 ### Web

 The web image is an [Angular 2](https://angular.io) website.
 Node is used in the `ngbuild` image to build the project with ahead-of-time compilation for a lightweight and fast payload.
-When the project is built, the `Dockerfile` starts with the base [nginx](https://hub.docker.com/_/nginx/) image, copies the static files generated for the Angular 2 project using [Webpack](https://github.com/webpack/webpack) and exposes the default HTTP port.
+When the project is built, the `Dockerfile` starts with the base [nginx](https://hub.docker.com/_/nginx/) image, maps the static files generated for the Angular 2 project using [Webpack](https://github.com/webpack/webpack) and exposes the default HTTP port.

 You can type text to filter results and/or restrict it to a group (the text filter requires a minimum of 3 characters if a group is not selected).